AlexxNica/repos-using-electron/readme.md

 ## Usage

-When you require this module, you get a big array full of repository objects.
+When you require this module, you get an array of repository objects.

 ```js
 const repos = require('repos-using-electron')